danielsodium/worshipslides/README.md

 ## Usage
 Add a template pptx file (called template.pptx) to the directory.
 This can be any number of slides long but must have a text box with "{lyrics}" to replace with lyrics.
-Add a file called "links.txt" with a list of songs.
+Add a file called "input.txt" with a list of songs.
 Each song should start with a number as to which slide in the template to use.
 You can also put 'u' behind the slide number to signal if it should be uppercase lyrics or not.

 #### Example

-links.txt \
+input.txt \
 3u reckless love cory asbury \
 1 promises maverick \
 5 this is amazing grace